Wtower/ansible-django-deploy/README.md

 - `loaddata`: Set to `true` in order to load data from `conf.data`.
 - `flush`: Set to `true` in order to flush data before `loaddata`.
 Depends on `loaddata` variable to be `true`.
 - `newrelic`: New Relic license key.
 Omit to skip New Relic.
 Recommended to add a default in playbook.
+- `exclude`: Additional pattern to exclude from sync, eg. `media/`.

 Required Configuration variables
 --------------------------------